 The Nurse Practitioner program (MSN-NP) comes in two variants: The Adult Gerontology NP and The Family Health NP.
 Both programs are 48 semester hours in length, and may be completed in eight semesters or about three academic years.
 The program is offered in the hybrid format, which features both in-class and online components.
 The NP program starts in both the Fall and Spring semesters.
-(You may view further details on this program on the Academics Tab, as well as through an electronic view book.)
+Learn more about the Nurse Practitioner program.

 Nurse Educator Program

 The Nurse Educator (MSN-NE) puts you in position to teach, mentor, and inspire future nurses.
 The program is 40 semester hours in length and is also offered in the hybrid format.
 Typically, students may complete the program in eight semesters or about three academic years.
 The MSN-NE starts once a year in the Fall semester.
-(You may view further details on this program on the Academics Tab, as well as through an electronic view book.)
+Learn more about the Nurse Educator program.

 Health Systems Leadership Program

 Nurses who enter the Health Systems Leadership program (MSN-HSL) take on challenging and varied executive-level and administrative roles within healthcare.
 The program is 37 semester hours in length and is offered in the weekend format, where classes meet every third weekend.
 Students may complete the program in as little as 24 months.
 The MSN-HSL starts once a year in the Fall semester.
-(You may view further details on this program on the Academics Tab, as well as through an electronic view book.)
+Learn more about the Health Systems Leadership program.